 If you have limited ports and slots on the motherboard to connects various types of hardware devices like saying graphics card port(AGP port) then you can use PCI slots to connects Graphics cards and enjoy the same features.
-Same way if you have limited USB port in your computer system and want more than you can use a USB expansion card and get more USB port in your system.
+Same way if you have a limited USB port in your computer system and want more than you can use a USB expansion card and get more USB ports in your system.

 It was introduced in 1992, before that ISA, EISA was used for the same purpose.
 Later in 2004 PCIe slot is developed and it is replacing PCI slots, AGP slots, and ISA slots.